-The Real Property Service’s Office values over 86,000 parcels and 13,000 manufactured homes in Berkeley County.
+The Real Property Service’s Office values over 100,000 properties in Berkeley County.
 The department analyzes, researches, and processes deeds and plats annually to keep its database up to date.
 All functions are mandated by South Carolina Code of Laws with oversight from the Department of Revenue.

 Assessments and Taxation

 Property taxes continue to represent the main source of revenue for school districts, special tax districts and local government under the taxing authority established by the State of South Carolina.
 Property taxes fund schools, libraries, law enforcement, courts, jails, emergency medical services, and other public safety services.
 Consequently, the Real Property Service’s Office provides an essential function for all taxing entities in the County that rely on the annual property assessments our department generates.

 The respective budgets for each entity (School, County, Municipality) are divided by their appropriate assessments to establish a millage rate.
 The millage rate is then applied back to each property to generate a tax bill.
 Each entity sets their budget and millage.